 - Certain genes

-- A family history
+- A family history of sleepwalking

-- Open eyes
+- May have open eyes

-- Clumsy movements that don't make sense
+- Move in ways that don't make sense or are clumsy

-- Not remembering the event
+- Do not remember the event

 - Keep doors and windows closed and locked.

-Medicines that may help reduce sleepwalking:
+Steps that may help include:

 Family Doctor—American Academy of Family Physicians https://www.familydoctor.org